Suzanna Reynolds

 statement

-My work delves into the depths of the subconscious, tapping into something transcendent that goes beyond the physical act of creation.
+My work explores the depths of the subconscious, tapping into something transcendent that extends beyond the physical act of creation.
 I approach both drawing and painting with a sense of discovery, allowing the materials—whether charcoal or paint—to lead me toward unseen truths.
-The process is deeply intuitive, driven by a psychological exploration of the mind and emotions that surface through marks, textures, and forms.
-I never plan or control the outcome; instead, I engage in a kind of dialogue with the medium, allowing the work to emerge organically.
-This unpredictability keeps me grounded in the moment, while also pushing me to confront the unknown within myself.
+The process is deeply intuitive, a psychological exploration where marks, textures, and forms reveal emotions and ideas that resist verbal expression.
+I engage in a kind of dialogue with the medium, surrendering control to let the work emerge organically balancing chaos with moments of grounding.

-My art is fundamentally about exploring what lies beneath the surface—emotionally, psychologically, and spiritually.
-The mess, the blur, and the layering of marks all serve to unearth something hidden, whether it’s a memory, a feeling, or an idea I couldn’t have consciously created.
+At the core, my work is about exploring what lies beneath the surface—emotionally, psychologically, and spiritually.
+The mess, the blur, and the layering of marks serve as metaphors for uncovering something hidden, whether it’s a memory, a feeling, or an idea I couldn’t have consciously created.
 The act of rubbing, erasing, and reworking the surface becomes a metaphor for delving into the subconscious mind, uncovering what has been buried.
-This is especially true of my charcoal drawings, where the physicality of the medium, even after being fixed, still leaves traces on my hands—reminding me that the work is never fully complete or fully knowable.

 CURRICULUM VITAE